Can Your Web Hosting Plan Affect SEO?

 Having your site down shouldn’t affect rankings too much, but it can have a negative impact on your user experience.
 If a person tries to visit your site time and time again and your site is offline, they simply won’t come back.
 This can have a negative impact on your bounce rate and your CTR from the search engines.

 Another factor that influences the performance of your site is the location of your physical server.
 Now this will depend on what kind of hosting you’re actually using.
 For example, if you’re using cloud hosting it won’t be a factor.
 But, if you’re using shared, VPS, or a dedicated server, then the farther your visitors are from the physical location of your server the slower your site will load.

 However, if you have a high-quality host this will be offset through an integrated CDN and a high performing server environment.

 How to Choose an SEO Friendly Host

 An SEO-friendly host will look different depending on the kind of site you run and how much traffic you receive.
 There is no perfect hosting choice for every style of website.

 For example, if you have a small site that doesn’t receive a lot of traffic, then a solid shared host will be enough to support your site.

 But, if you receive hundreds of thousands of visitors per month, then using a shared host will probably have a negative impact on your site’s performance and rankings.
-In that case upgrading to a VPS, cloud, or dedicated host would be the best course of action.
+In that case upgrading to a VPS, cloud, or dedicated server hosting would be the best course of action.

 In order to find the best SEO-friendly host, evaluate your hosting choices with the factors below: